 Painful, because to be awake and alive to the beauty of the natural world, is to be awake and alive to the destruction of that world.
 As Aldo Leopold said: “One of the penalties of an ecological education is that one lives alone in a world of wounds.”

 The web of life is unraveling at a rapid pace.
 We are breaking the spider threads that weave us together.
 We are killing the planet, and in the process we are killing ourselves.
 All of us are complicit in this murder, to one degree or another.
-Each and every one of us has a moral obligation, a duty, to wake up to this reality and do everything we can to fight for what we love, to fight for life.
+Each and every one of us has a moral obligation, a responsibility, to wake up to this reality and do everything we can to fight for what we love, to fight for life.
 To reweave the web of life.

 This blog is about restoring the wilderness and the wild, both within ourselves and in the outer landscapes of the natural world.
 It is an invitation to unplug from industrial civilization, to wake up to our animal selves.
 It is a call to undomesticate.
 To rewild.
 To enter into a reciprocal relationship with the living Earth.
 To be wild awake.